 - Refer to the Headway booklet Hospital treatment and early recovery after brain injury for general information about what might happen while the person with the brain injury is in hospital.
 Encourage other family members or friends to read this booklet if they need information or guidance as well.
 You can download the booklet from the related resources section below, or from our information library.

 - Don’t be afraid to ask close friends and other family members for help with practical jobs such as shopping, childcare or researching where you can all get support from, such as through the hospital or from Headway.

 - When visiting the person with the brain injury, try not to overwhelm them with too much information or engage them in lengthy discussions, as they may struggle with fatigue or processing information.

 - The nurse-led Headway helpline and Headway’s network of groups and branches are also available to answer questions, give information about brain injury and offer emotional support to you or other family members.
-In some parts of the UK, Headway Acute Trauma Support (HATS) nurses may be on hand to support you.

 - If you are unable to visit the person with the brain injury in hospital, write down any questions that come to you through the day and suggest that someone else visiting asks the hospital team questions on your behalf.